 #3 – Bluetooth Headphones

 Sleep can be hard to come by when you’re traveling.
 In a hostel, you’re constantly faced with people checking in late, people checking out early and travelers who snore.
 Even in a hotel, there’s often noise from the street or from other rooms.
-Enter the Bluetooth headphones.
-I recently bought my first pair of Bluetooth headphones – the Anker SoundBud Curves – and can’t believe how travel-friendly these are compared to traditional headphones.
+Enter Bluetooth headphones.
+I recently bought my first pair of Bluetooth headphones – from the Anker SoundBud line – and can’t believe how travel-friendly these are compared to traditional headphones.
 These headphones sit securely inside your ear, blocking most of the outside noise, and stay securely affixed whether you’re sleeping on your back or side (… or if you’re out for a run!).
-They come with three different sizes of earpieces to fit every ear, and the sound quality is great.
+I have several Anker products and I totally trust them to delivery brand-name quality products at Amazon prices!
 Travelers can pop these in and fall asleep to the sound of their favorite music or meditation app, without being caught in a tangle of cables and cords.
-(According to the FAA, Bluetooth headphones are approved for use on flights too!)

 Speaking of not getting robbed, a retractable cable lock is one of the most unexpected, but also most useful, stocking stuffers for travelers.
 Much like my SwissCard Lite, I haven’t left home without my retractable cable lock since the 1990s!
 This is one of those travel accessories that I didn’t know I needed until I received one as a Christmas gift.
 Basically, this lock contains a two-foot cable that you can pull out just a few inches, or all the way, depending on what you’re locking.
 I typically use my retractable cable lock to attach my backpack or suitcase to the shelves in a hostel’s luggage storage room or to the luggage rack on board a train or bus.
 With the lock securing the bag and my carabiners securing its zipper, I don’t have to worry about someone grabbing my pack in a crime of opportunity.